nevakrien/Turing-compiler/README.md

 1. add a way to benchmark old+new version of the compiler to asses changes

 ## general
-1. add a hex dump feature to tape_tool
-2. unify the cli tools
+1. unify the cli tools

 ## parser
 1. add better error handeling with a dedicated struct.

+# BUGS
+maybe_inline causes UB... need to look into it.